Herringway/hwkode/hazards.md

 ### Castlevania II
 WHAT A HORRIBLE NIGHT TO HAVE A CURSE.
 10 random status effects are distributed randomly.

+## Final Fantasy
+Hazards inspired by the Final Fantasy series.

+### Final Fantasy 1: Time Loop
+A defeated boss went back in time to live FOREVER!
+If there are any dead bosses, one of them becomes CHAOS!
+Any living bosses will join the heroes against this new threat.
+### Final Fantasy 2: The Emperor
+A random boss gains Auto-life? status.
+If triggered, dark AND light versions of that boss will rise...
+### Final Fantasy 3: Warriors of Darkness
+The warriors of darkness join the heroes!
+They won't be sticking around for long, though.
+### Final Fantasy 4: Everyone Dies?
+A random fighter is killed forever! ...Probably.

 ## Sauce
 Hazards inspired by ridiculous Garry's Mod and Source Filmmaker animations.